 Java Runtime Environment (JRE) is a set of tools used to develop Java applications.
 JRE typically includes a combination of Java Virtual Machine (JVM), Java class libraries, and a class loader.
 Automatic memory management—one of the prized features of JRE—makes it virtually impossible for developers to know what's happening inside the memory.

 Because of this "black-box effect," tracking the source of performance bottlenecks is challenging.
 This highlights the importance of Java monitoring to ensure constant availability and maximum uptime of Java infrastructures.
-Applications Manager's comprehensive Java monitoring capabilities provide visibility into key performance metrics and help track them in real time to help optimize your applications.
+Applications Manager's Java Runtime monitoring provides visibility into key performance metrics and helps track them in real time to help optimize your applications.

-Applications Manager Java performance monitor tracks a variety of metrics including JVM memory, garbage collection (GC), threads, etc. for thorough Java performance monitoring.
+Applications Manager JRE monitor tracks a variety of Java Runtime metrics including JVM memory, garbage collection (GC), threads, etc. for thorough JRE performance monitoring.
 The performance of Java applications mainly depends on two parameters:

 Memory consumption is a parameter that requires constant monitoring.
 Applications Manager's Java memory monitoring capabilities allow you to monitor both physical (CPU, disk) and virtual (JVM) memory consumption.
 Exhausting your JVM memory will lead to latency or, even worse, system crashes.

-Applications Manager's Java performance monitoring tool provides details about JVM memory with extensive stats and division of heap and non-heap memory like Eden Space, survivor space, Tenured Gen, PermGen, and Code Cache.
-Apart from JVM monitoring, you can also perform garbage collection, and generate thread and heap dump remotely with Applications Manager's JVM monitor.
+Applications Manager's JRE performance monitor provides details about JVM memory with extensive stats and division of heap and non-heap memory like Eden Space, survivor space, Tenured Gen, PermGen, and Code Cache.
+Apart from JVM monitoring, you can also perform garbage collection, and generate thread and heap dump—and analyze them with our Java Thread Dump Analyzer—remotely with Applications Manager's JVM monitor.

-Learn how Applications Manager can satisfy all your Java monitoring needs.
+Learn how Applications Manager can satisfy all your Java Runtime environment monitoring needs.
 Schedule a personalized demo today.

-Unlike most Java performance monitoring tools, Applications Manager Java application monitoring tool also offers statistical reports to help you gain visibility into how various command line parameters and garbage collection algorithms impact the Java application performance.
+Unlike most JRE monitoring tools, Applications Manager Java application monitoring tool also offers statistical reports to help you gain visibility into how various command line parameters and garbage collection algorithms impact the Java application performance.